 A needle is inserted into the peritoneal cavity and excess fluid is drained.
 A paracentesis helps ease the pressure caused by ascites, the buildup of fluid in the abdominal cavity.
 Ascites can cause abdominal pain for patients with peritoneal mesothelioma.

 Participation in clinical trials can increase the chance of an improved prognosis.
-Researchers are constantly developing promising treatments targeting the genetic makeup of mesothelioma and using the body’s own immune system to fight the cancer.
+Researchers are constantly developing treatments that target the genetic makeup of mesothelioma and even help the body’s own immune system fight the disease.